Resume for Carpenter

 6. Certifications and Training

-If you’ve attended any specific training programs or earned certifications directly related to carpentry.
-List the details at the bottom of this list.
-This will show your commitment to professional growth and continuing education within the field.
+If you’ve taken part in specific training courses or obtained certifications directly related to carpentry, you should list them in this section.
+This will show your commitment towards professional development and ongoing education within the field.

 Example: